stijnherfst/HiveWE/README.md

 4. Set up the Qt Visual Studio Tools from inside Visual Studio (add a version and point to the Qt binaries)
 5. Set this version as the project its main version.
 5. Done

+## Possible Contributions

+Want to help with the development of HiveWE?
+Below is a list of features that you could implement.
+You can try one of these or just add something else you feel like HiveWE should have.
+Any contributions are welcome!

+- A trigger editor for (an improved?)
+GUI
+- An object editor
+- An import manager
+- Being able to change forces/teams
+- Changing map sizes/camera bound